clojurists-together/clojuriststogether.org/content/news/2023/JulAug Longterm Update 2023.md

 - **September**: stable [Nippy](https://www.taoensso.com/nippy) v3.3 and [Carmine](https://www.taoensso.com/carmine) v3.3 releases.
 - **October**: first public release of [Tempel](https://www.taoensso.com/tempel), a new **data security framework** that I plan to talk more about closer the time.

-I'll also be continuing work on the new telemetry library (currently named [Telemere](https://taoensso.com/telemere)), and on the ongoing documentation improvements. <br>
+I'll also be continuing work on the new telemetry library (currently named [Telemere](https://www.taoensso.com/telemere)), and on the ongoing documentation improvements. - [Peter Taoussanis](https://www.taoensso.com) <br>

 ---

-## CIDER: Bohzidar Batsov
+## CIDER/REPL: Bohzidar Batsov
 The last couple of months were very productive for CIDER and all of its related projects.
 This was mostly due to our long-term contributor `vemv` being between jobs and eager to tackle some of the major items on our TODO list.
 I've decided to use a sizeable chunk of the donation money CIDER had accumulated over at OpenCollective to fund `vemv`'s work on CIDER & friends, and the results were great.
 Some highlights:

 - We've got a brand new and much improved https://github.com/clojure-emacs/enrich-classpath Now CIDER support using `enrich-classpath` with Clojure's CLI (`tools.deps`) as well.
 - The test runner now has a fail-fast mode and shows timing information about the tests
 - We finally started to make use of Clojure 1.10's improved error message. (see https://github.com/clojure-emacs/cider/issues/3418) This prevents stacktraces from showing up whenever the [:clojure.error/phase](https://clojure.org/reference/repl_and_main#_at_repl) indicates that it's a compilation error.
 - Add new customization variable `cider-clojurec-eval-destination` to allow specifying which REPL CLJC evals are sent to.
 - CIDER can now infer the indentation for many macros, without the need to provide indentation metadata for them (similar to how SLIME works for Common Lisp)
 - There have been many small improvements around the ClojureScript support

 We've also did a big cleanup of the backlog and got the open issues under 100 for the first time in quite some time!

 There are also a ton of other small improvements and bug-fixes that have been implemented in those two months.
 I encourage everyone to check the full list of changes [here](https://github.com/clojure-emacs/cider/blob/master/CHANGELOG.md#master-unreleased).
 All this work is the reason why CIDER 1.8 is still not out - we want to pack more into this release before we focus on CIDER 2.0

 Right now it seems that CIDER 1.8 will be the biggest and most important CIDER release in the past 2-3 years!
 The release should happen any day now (this time for real)!

 On an unrelated note - `clojure-ts-mode` is now available on NonGNU ELPA.
 Its submission there triggered a few long conversations about potentially including `clojure-mode` and/or `clojure-ts-mode` in Emacs itself.
 It's a complex topic that we'll be discussing with the `clojure-emacs` maintainers and our users in the months to come.

 That's all I have for you today!
 I expect to write a few more detailed blog posts on some of the topics I mentioned here once CIDER 1.8 has been released. <br>

 ---

-## clj-Kondo: Michiel Borkent
+## clj-Kondo, babashka, nbb, SCI, Cherry, Squint: Michiel Borkent

 **Sponsors**
 I'd like to thank all the sponsors and contributors that make this work possible!
-Open the details section for more info.
-Sponsor infoTop sponsors:
+Top sponsors:
 •	[Clojurists Together](https://clojuriststogether.org/)
 •	[Roam Research](https://roamresearch.com/)
 •	[Nextjournal](https://nextjournal.com/)